motion/orbit/projects/blog/src/pages/update-one/index.md

   </img>
 </div>

 So, that's the innovation of Orbit's distrbution model.
 It never sends your data or even your keys outside of your computer.
-That manes you can download and try it without having to trust us: you can entirely firewall Orbit!
+That means you can download and try it without having to trust us: you can entirely firewall Orbit!

 But it also has a huge benefit for incentives within our company.
 It means **the product must actually be good**.
 We can't hide behind a sales team.